geerlingguy/pi-timelapse/README.md

 ## Usage

   1. See my blog post for an in-depth overview: [Raspberry Pi Zero W as a headless time-lapse camera](https://www.jeffgeerling.com/blog/2017/raspberry-pi-zero-w-headless-time-lapse-camera).
-  2. Install dependencies: `sudo apt-get install -y python-picamera python-yaml`
+  2. Install dependencies: `sudo apt-get install -y git python-picamera python-yaml`
-  3. Download or clone this repository to your Pi.
+  3. Clone this repository to your Pi: `git clone https://github.com/geerlingguy/pi-timelapse.git`
   4. Copy `example.config.yml` to `config.yml`.
   5. Configure the timelapse by modifying values in `config.yml`.
   6. In the Terminal, `cd` into this project directory and run `python timelapse.py`.